All-party Parliamentary Dog Advisory Welfare Group

 We need, should & must all come together to ensure a better future for dogs that is free of the suffering from extreme conformation.

-• The power of collaborative policy change for welfare impact
+• Power of collaborative policy change for welfare impact;

-• The welfare opportunities from returning to routine outcrossing to re-empower caring breeders to reshape dogs back towards good innate health with functional bodies & genetic diversity.
+• Welfare opportunities from returning to routine outcrossing to re-empower caring breeders to reshape dogs back towards good innate health with functional bodies & genetic diversity.

 The Extreme Conformation Crisis is not a biological problem (nature does not tolerate poor innate health from extreme conformation across generations) but is instead a human cognitive & emotional problem (humans do tolerate & even celebrate/commoditise poor innate health from extreme conformation).